Maria-Maltseva/info.erp.net/features/applications/Project_Management.md

 - __level of priority__,
 - detailed __development log__.

-Also, as ERP.net is a social ERP, Cases always have a __Discussion tab__ — a built-in chat channel linked to each individual Case.
+Also, as ERP.net is a social ERP, Cases always have a __Discussion panel__ — a built-in chat channel linked to each individual Case.

 There are several temporary __statuses__ possible that reflect the stage of the work.
 The user organization may also define its own statuses depending on its own classification.
 When dealing with Cases, there might be some __hierarchy__ too.